 Gents with rectangular face shapes can use sunglasses to create a sense of balance and soften sharp lines.
 If you have a rectangle face, be sure to choose glasses that don’t extend beyond the widest part of your face.
-Also, opt for larger styles to avoid minimising your features.
+Also, opt for larger styles to avoid minimizing your features.
 Round sunglasses and aviators will work well for you, but be sure to choose shorter aviator styles.
 Likewise, square frames will also work, but be sure to pick a pair without sharp corners.

 Diamond Face Shape

 If you have a diamond face shape, then you most likely have a defined chin and broad cheekbones.
-To find your perfect sunglasses, try varieties such as retro, square styles with soft edges and round glasses.
+To find your perfect sunglasses, try varieties such as retro, square styles with soft edges, and round glasses.
 While round shapes will soften a sharp chin, more structured styles will balance wide cheekbones.
 It’s these characteristics that also make D-frame sunglasses an excellent option for gents with diamond faces.

 Round Face Shape